allinbits/gnoserve/README.md

 # Gnoserve

-A forkable repo for 3rd party gno.land / gnoweb rendering.
+A forkable repository for third-party rendering of gno.land / gnoweb.

-## Motiviation
+## Motivation

-Gno.land rightly restrices many features of a web-page like javascript and css settings.
+gno.land appropriately restricts many web page features, such as JavaScript and CSS configurations.
-Gnoserve provides a foundation to provide custom 'alternate' routes and to extend existing rendering functionality
+Gnoserve offers a foundation for building custom "alternate" routes and extending rendering functionality.

-Examples:
+**Examples:**
-- serving an SVG image at a new route /svg/r/your-realm-svg
+- Serve SVG images at a new route: `/svg/r/your-realm-svg`
-- serving an RSS Feed at a new route /rss/r/your-realm-svg
+- Serve RSS feeds at a new route: `/rss/r/your-realm-svg`
-- Enabling other Goldmark extentions like https://github.com/abhinav/goldmark-mermaid
+- Enable additional Goldmark extensions like [goldmark-mermaid](https://github.com/abhinav/goldmark-mermaid)
-- Writing your own Goldmark exention see [goldmark/codefence](https://github.com/allinbits/gnoserve/blob/task/gnodev_prototype_v1/gnomark/codefence.go)
+- Create your own Goldmark extension (see [goldmark/codefence](https://github.com/allinbits/gnoserve/blob/task/gnodev_prototype_v1/gnomark/codefence.go))

 ## Status

-Currently gno.land / gnoweb is undergoing a refactor.
+gno.land and gnoweb are currently undergoing refactoring.
-We expect this will make it much easer to host a fork of gnoweb.
+This is expected to make hosting a fork of gnoweb much easier.

-## Workarounds - other ways to extend
+## Workarounds & Alternative Extension Methods

-For now the best way to extend is by running your own webserver that uses the gno.land RPC calls to interact.
+For now, the most effective way to extend functionality is to run your own web server that interacts with gno.land via RPC calls.

+Look for an upcoming rewrite of this repository, to better integrate with gnodev/gnoweb using a more extensible upstream library.

 ## Contributing

-Open an issue to ask a question or discuss possible integrations.
+Feel free to open an issue to ask questions or discuss possible integrations.

-Will likely see a full rewrite of this repo in the near future to more cleanly integerate with gnodev / gnoweb